squash and black bean chilli

 Chili has been my favorite food since childhood.
 I still make chili all the time, but it’s become my new thing to switch it up and experiment with different flavor profiles while still retaining that classic idea of “chili.”
 If I’m honest, this black bean and squash variety ranks pretty high.
 The extra effort to make dried beans is worth it.
 This chili tastes great on a crisp, cool night.

-Basic ingredients for mary berry squash and black bean chilli
+Basic ingredients for squash and black bean chilli

 - 1 cup dried black beans